What is the Difference Between Compliment and Complement?

 • Cinnamon is an excellent complement to apples.
 (Cinnamon enhances apples.)

-• John’s ability to look at the big picture really complements Suzahn’s attention to details.
+• John’s ability to look at the big picture really complements Suzahn’s attention to detail.
 (John’s abilities complete Suzahn’s, and vice versa)

 • Blue and orange are complementary colors.
 (They complete and enhance each other.)